 For more information on how to apply, including a sample interview, please see the Computer Science website.

 What are tutors looking for?

-The most important qualities we are looking for are strong mathematical ability, the ability to think and work independently, the capacity to absorb and use new ideas, and a great deal of enthusiasm.
-We use these criteria and the result of the Aptitude Test to decide whom to shortlist for interview.
+We look for proven mathematical flair, the ability to think and work independently, the capacity to absorb and use new ideas, and enthusiasm.
+We use these criteria and the MAT results to decide whom to interview.